-Important to diabetics who want baby
+Valuable to people with diabetes who want a baby

-A woman with type 1 diabetes or type 2 diabetes can have a healthy pregnancy, because of advances in diabetes research and knowledge gained.
+A woman with type 1 diabetes or type 2 diabetes can have a healthy pregnancy because of advances in diabetes research and knowledge gained.

 Women with diabetic pregnancy should need to have some extra.